How to Become a Creative Director

 They want you to do well, and although they may be blunt, they are always on your side.
 If you do well, the agency does well.

 As the years go by, you will gain more experience and require less supervision.
 You’ll lose the “junior” title.
 Whereas once, nine out of ten ideas would go in the trash, you will start getting most of your campaigns through the first few cuts.
 You’ll need less help writing and art directing.
 You’ll attend shoots on your own.
 And you’ll be empowered to make decisions.

 As you gain more success, and no doubt move from agency to agency, you will build your confidence and start to develop your own personal creative style.
 Just as Bill Bernbach and David Ogilvy had differing approaches, so too will you.
 Or you should if you want to carve your own creative path.

 As you work in different agencies, and on different accounts, you will be given multiple opportunities to hone your skills and your approach to the work.
 While it’s important to ensure that your own personal style doesn’t overshadow the brand or product, you can bring something of yourself to every job.
 Just take a look at the work of Tom Carty and Walter Campbell for an example of that.
 They always made the client shine, but they did it in a way that was very much their own style.

-You will be given people to supervise, and will take over whole projects and accounts.
-It’s not a great leap from this role to that of Associate Creative Director, or ACD.
-You will still specialize in your chosen filed, but will now have a whole team of people working under you.
+You will be given people to supervise and will take over whole projects and accounts.
+It’s not a great leap from this role to that of Associate Creative Director or ACD.
+You will still specialize in your chosen field, but will now have a whole team of people working under you.
 The Creative Director will trust you to make major decisions on these accounts, often without his or her approval.
-You will go to more and more client meetings, and will have a fair amount of “non-creative” work to do.
-This is the point at which many creative people prefer to stay.
+You will go to more and more client meetings and will have a fair amount of “non-creative” work to do.
+It is the point at which many creative people prefer to stay.